argonne-lcf/user-guides/docs/account-project-management/allocation-management/allocation-management.md

 Submit jobs to a suballocation.
 Note that the user should be on the suballocation’s user list

 `Eg: qsub -l select=10,walltime=30:00,filesystems=grand:home -A <suballoctionID> -q demand test.sh`

+Note: Once submanagement is enabled for a project allocation, all job submissions must specify the suballocationID

 **Useful commands:**
 List all suballocations for a project that shows no.of jobs run, charges, allocation balance, suballocation name, and list of users